on the cheap and sleazy side (www.cheapandsleazy.net)

 You might want to read up on the ark's history before you try this ... and it can't hurt to take another look at the movie Raiders of the Lost Ark, too.

-... or you can wait until the documentary is finished, and buy the ark from him (he's planning on putting it on eBay(!!)).
+You can also wait until the documentary is finished (my plan), and buy the ark from him (he's planning on putting it on eBay(!!)).

 -o0o-